Installing SeaweedFS on Linux

 s3.configure

-If necessary, allow open the nexessary firewall ports.
-For Red Hat and SUSE based distros, if firewalld is running:
+If necessary, open the necessary firewall ports.
+For Red Hat and SUSE based distros, if firewall is running:

 sudo firewall-cmd --add-port=19333/tcp --permanent